 Set in the mid-1940s, Cline-Ransome takes the reader into the heart of the Second Great Migration and details some of the conditions that African Americans faced in the South and the North in this post-war period.
 The book doesn’t shy away from the topics of segregation and discrimination as Langston encounters it in the libraries in the South, in the passenger cars on the railway to the North, and in the neighborhoods of Chicago.

 The book also touches on the Port Chicago Disaster of 1944, and while it appropriately doesn’t go into the macabre details of the disaster or the segregation practices that made African American units do the most dangerous jobs, the brief reference gives young readers the chance to start examining the history of oppression in the United States and to ask critical questions.

 In addition to the rich historical details, Finding Langston also touches on topics like bullying, death, grieving.
 In short, Cline-Ransome delivers a story rich in history and human complexity.

 Kathleen Nganga interned with Teaching for Change as a Truman fellow in the summer of 2018.

-Also recommended by Edith Campbell in a Crazy Quilts review.
+Also recommended by Edith Campbell in a Cotton Quilts review.